People-Love-Apps/teachable-enhanced/README.md

 # Teachable Enhanced

 ## Features:
-- add a show/hide toggle for the left side menu when watching videos
+- Add a show/hide toggle for the left side menu when watching videos